clux/facemaulers/east/bonecity.md

 2. Is celerom's experiment chamber.
 BONE FORTRESS. (it's a little much, isn't it, but a consistent aesthetic is so rare these days...)
 LEFT OF THE CASTLE IS THE BONE DOME

+## Encounter
+While entering the city.
+- Constructs; Bone Golem CC195 CR7
+- 50 Zombies
+- 50 Skeletons

+In the middle of it, Celerom interrups with the Herald.
+Casts Nystul's Magic Aura on each of them (if they accept).

+## Town Cries - Headless Horsemelon
+- "The arch mage is still here to support you.
+Do not be alarmed.
+Things will feel normal again."
+- "Feeling post-death stress?"
+(PDSD) "Please report at the BONE DOME and we will grant you a lesser restoration."

+- Grim Jester TOB240 CR11 (stats for horseman?) (like the DMC3 joker, but skeletal, needs jokes!)

+## Bone Fort
+Celerom's lab.
+Tons of flasks and alchemical experiments happening here.
+- Bone bed (some cartilage to keep it connected).
+- Skin stretches across tables (peeking underneath it's made of ribcages)
+- Bone chair (went a little nuts on the look)

+## Undead hospital; Bone Dome
+Mostly dealing in bone fractures.
+Bones/blood from conjure woodland animals.

+## NPCs
+Captain of the Guards.
+Fierstjerren; CR5 CC157

+## Undead intelligence
+- Skeletons quite dumb (cow like)
+- Zombie
+- Ghouls bouncers
+- EVERY ANIMAL, DRAGONS
+- Vampires (smart)
+- Liches (highest leadership, need a soul farm, angers devils)

+Vampires are a bit more of a fan of fresh blood.
+Philosophiclaly dull to live a perfect live.
+This lich is a nice guy, but spending eternity together kind of guy?

+- Deathwisp (silvan heritage skeleton) CR7 TOB72
+- Rusalka in river (will kiss and reveal love, but only a weird desire to pull you under the water and drown you) TOB331
+- Skeleton Vine Troll (CR9 TOB351) - could be a funny troll toll take

 ## Chief Herald
 Herald of Undeath CC218 CR11.
 Taking orders from Irae.
 Giving orders to puppet cities.
 This is one of those.